abdulsaleh/asyncio-for-ai/src/data-pipelines.md

 Queues are useful when you have:

-1. **Different pipeline stages** - API calls are slow, but file I/O is fast.
-We can keep reading/enqueuing files while the API calls are inflight.
+1. **Different pipeline stages**: You can interleave reading/writing files while making API calls.
+You're not stuck waiting on any one stage.
-2. **Multiple workers per stage** - Multiple workers can process API calls concurrently, finishing faster.
+2. **Streaming data**: You can add data to the input queue and it will get processed as it is added.
-3. **Variable processing times** - Some API calls return in 100ms, others take 2s.
-Queues keep all workers busy.
+3. **Multiple workers per stage**: You can have multiple tasks working concurrently which is faster (see the [LLM Responses](llm-responses.md) chapter.)
-4. **Backpressure control** - Limiting the queue sizes prevents memory overflow if producers are faster than consumers.
+4. **Backpressure control**: Limiting the queue sizes prevents memory overflow if producers are faster than consumers.

 Take a look at this example: